neelriyer/aerial/README.md

 Works out to ~51 Million created tiles in total.

+Tiles saved in New_tiles folder.
+File name is 'New_tile/x/y/x_y_offset(offsetx, offsety) where x and y are tile coordinates and offsetx and offsety are the offsets for both x and y.

 Example of how it works.
 The following is a stitched image with dimensions 768x768.